4 Best Lathes for Pen Turning in 2024 (Ultimate Buying Guide)

 Delta’s industrial products may cost more than your average hobbyist wood lathe, but they are designed for performance and durability.

-This mid-sized lathe comes with a powerful 1 HP motor that can produce up to 4,000 RPM and offers a 12.5-inch swing capacity.
+This mid-sized lathe comes with a powerful 1 HP motor that can produce up to 4,000 RPM and offers a 12.5-inch swing capacity (the largest capacity in its class).
 For finishing jobs this wood lathe can slow down to 250 RPM.

 Ideal for turning pens this power tool is equipped with pulleys for adjusting the torque-speed.